 Required CUSOM essay

-Optional essays of interest in branches or programs (Colorado Springs Branch, Fort Collins Branch, Rural Program)
+Optional essays of interest in the Fort Collins Branch or Rural Program

 Completed secondary applications are forwarded to the admissions committee who perform a holistic review of applications and invite select applicants for an interview.
 Interview invitations are distributed from roughly August through February.